Alex Call Player Props: Nationals vs. Rockies

 Alex Call At The Plate

-- Call is batting .222 with a home run and six walks.
+- Call is hitting .261 with a double, a home run and six walks.

-- Call has gotten a hit in two of six games this year, and had multiple hits in one of those games.
+- In three of seven games this year (42.9%), Call has reached safely via hit, and that includes multiple hits twice.

-- He has gone deep in one of six games, and in 3.8% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.